dann50/Employee-System/README.md

 - Eureka for discovery
 - Swagger for API documentation
 - Asynchronous communication using Kafka.
 When a new employee is created, an event is published to notify other services.
-- Docker for containerization

 ### How to use
+- Prerequisites
+  - Have PostgreSQL installed.
+  - Have Kafka installed.
+Make sure it's reachable from localhost:9092
+- Start the config server and Service discovery
+- Start kafka server.
+- Start the remaining services api-gateway, auth-service and employee-service
-You can log in using the following details:
+- You can log in at `GET localhost:8222/api/v1/departments` using the following details:
   - As an admin - email: `admin123@email.com`, password: `Pass1234`
   - As a manager - email: `manager123@email.com`, password: `Pass1234`
   - As a user - email: `user123@email.com`, password: `Pass1234`
+- For Swagger API docs go to:
+  - `localhost:8081/swagger-ui/index.html` for the authentication service
+  - `localhost:8082/swagger-ui/index.html` for the employee management service

 Note: The gateway runs in port 8222 and routes all requests route to the respective microservices.
 It assumes you always go through the gateway.
 When deleting a department, to avoid cascading issues, the system would only perform the operation if there are no employees in it.